atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 Sir Thomas’s two sons were now coming continually to the Selby-house.
 The elder of them attached himself to Fanny, the younger trifled with Molly; who, naturally vain and haughty, envicd her sister’s having made a conquest of the immediate heir to the title and estate.
 Not that she, in any other
 [92]
-respect, gave *him* the preference.
-Had their prospects been equally flattering, she would have chosen George, the younger brother, but as she sincerely believed that Tom had the most honourable intentions with regard to Fanny, she could not well bear the thoughts of the younger sister's taking place of her.

-As for Fanny, she, being of a more gentle and affectionate disposition than Molly, would have been, quite happy with Tom, had *he* been the younger son; if her mother and sister, as well as the Miss Lumleys, had not been always saying, that no people are looked upon who are not both in genteel and affluent circumstances; and that the rich and the great were the only *happy* people.
-Stimulated by these declarations, [93] repeated, she exulted at being distinguished by the eldest son of a Baronet; yet his distinguishing behaviour was no matter of real joy to her.
-The truth is, the young Lumleys only amused themselves with the young Selbys during their necessary visit to Sir Thomas and my Lady.
-However, though they, at first, dangled after them merely for their diversion, and to make the tedious hours in a country retirement pass away more cheerfully, the pleasing person of Fanny, and her manners, infinitely superior to those of her sister, inspired Tom with a tenderness which he had never felt before for any woman; yet, though he really felt an inclination for her, it was not, by any means, an inclination likely to end in the manner she expected.
-He would, indeed, have pronounced anybody mad
-[94]
-who had supposed it possible for him to entertain serious thoughts of Selby’s daughter; and as he never had the least idea of degrading himself by marrying her, he never mentioned a syllable which could give her reason to expect an alliance with him; but *she* waited with impatience, every day, for the avowal of his passion, and had prepared an answer ready for the tender question, whenever it should be articulated.

-When the time set apart for the stay of these young gentlemen at Lumley place was expired, and when they were to pursue their journey further into the West of England, to visit an uncle, whose fortune, as he was an old batchelor, would, be divided.
-Sir Thomas and my Lady fully imagined, between his nephews, George, never liking one
-[95]
-woman long, was not much concerned at having an opportunity to leave a spot, of which he began to be heartily tired.
-Tom, on the other hand, who really, felt a passion for Fanny, though it was not of the purest, of the *platonic* kind, rather wished to remain there a little longer; at least, till he saw whether he had made the wished for impression upon her heart.
-Had he indeed known what passed in *that* heart, he would have have had no doubts concerning his power over it.
-Fanny, however, though extremely susceptible of pleasure, had not yet lost the modesty which is inherent in every woman of delicacy, and therefore concealed her feelings from her lover with so much care, that he was not able to discover the share he had of her regard.
-There was also a little finesse in this behaviour of hers;
-[96]
-for, as She had set her heart upon making her fortune, as well as pleasing her fancy, by marrying Mr. Lumley, she thought it quite necessary to be upon the reserve sometimes, lest he might imagine she was to, be gained upon much cheaper terms.
-In consequence of this prudent reserve in Fanny’s behaviour, Tom was obliged to leave Lumlay-Place, without being certain of what she wished so earnestly to know; not choosing, eager as he was to learn her sentiments relating to herself, to be altogether explicit on his side.
-He talked, it is true, very warmly of love, but he had never, either directly or indirectly, hinted a syllable about marriage: and it was his silence with respect to marriage, which threw the Lady still more upon her guard; which rendered her
-[97]
-more discreet than she would otherwise have been.

-When Tom bade Fanny adieu, he took care that his parting words should be uttered at her father’s house, and not at his.
-He expressed much concern at the separation, and a kind of anxiety about finding her as much affected by it.

-She artfully enough replied -- "I have no reason to suppose, Sir, that you will be affected by any change in *me*

-When he warmly assured her tthat a change in her would give him considerable uneasiness, she answered -- "Tender speeches alone will not be convincing to me.
-There is but one way of convincing me of your sincerity."

-[98]
-He understood her perfectly; but as it was not then convenient, or indeed proper for him, to give her the conviction she wanted in her own way, he pretended not to comprehend what she could, with no sort of delicacy, explain.
-They parted, therefore, greatly distatisfied with each other.
-Charles, however, at his departure, made many protestations of tenderness, which, though not quite satisfactory, were sufficient to induce her to believe that she deeply engaged his thoughts.
-With this consolation she was forced to be content; and tolerably content she was with it, as her sister had not been half so much encouraged to imagine herself beloved by the Captain.

-Molly was not near so amiable as Fanny -- Many connoisseurs in beauty [99] reckoned her the handsomest of the two;
+respect, gave him the preference. sheir prolpeds been equally flattering,, ; Tj'ilj.''
+Ill she would have chosen' George, the
+III younger brother,, but as she sincerely
+I believed that Tom had.the most honourable intentions with regard to Fanny,, she could not well bear the thoughts i|ih f the younger fisteps taking place of I her.
+As for Fanny, she, being of a more gentle and affectionate disposition tharr Molly, would have been, quite happy with Tom, had he been the younger Son; if her mother and lister,,, as well as the miss Lumleys, had not been always saying,, no .people are looked upon [ who are not both in genteel and affluent circumstances; and that the rich and the great were the, only happy people.
+Stimulated bystthefe declarations, perpe
+[
+^ >
+ttiially repeated, she exulted at being di .'stinguished by the eldest Son of a Baronet.; yet his distinguishing bdiaviour was no matter of real joy to her.
+The truth is, the young Lumleys only amused themselves with the young sel 'bys during their necessary wifit to Sir Thomas and my Lady.
+However, t
+•though they, at first, dangled after 'them merely for their diversion, and to 4 \
+inake the tedious hours in a country retirement pass away more cheerfully, the pleasmg person of Fanny, and her manners, infinitely fiiperior to those of her Sister, inspired Tom with a tender.
+.
+ness which he had never fek before for any woman; yet, though he really felt an inclination for her, it was not, by any means, an inclination likely to end in the manner she expected.
+He would,
+*
+indeed, have pronounced anybody mad who

+ii who had Supposed it possible for him to
+II entertain serious thoughts of selby’s
+Il daughter; and as he never had the least i idea of degrading himself by.marrying ip her, he never mentioned a Syllable which could give her reason to expeist an. alii! stance with him; but she waited with ijli ^ ^, ij impatience, every day, for the avowal
+II. of his passion, and had prepared an,
+I f
+knswer ready for the tender question,
+I 11 whenever it should be articulated.
+When the time Set apart for the stay of these young gentlemen at Lumley place was expired, and when they were I to purshe their journey fiirther into the ri West of England, to visit an uncle, whosd fortune, as he was an old batche | lor, would, be divided.
+Sir Thomas and i '
+j: my Lady fusty imagined, between his
+LI
+I' nephews, George, never liking one wo
+ 95. man long, was not much concerned at having an opportunity to leave a Jpot,
+'of which he began to be heartily tired,
+Tom, on the other hand, who really, felt a passion for Fanny, though it was not of the purest, of the patonic kind,
+/
+rather wished to remain there a little longer; at least, till he saw whether lie I had made the wished for impression upon her heart.
+Had he indeed known what passed in that heart, he would have have had no doubts concerning his power over it.
+Fanny, however, though extremely fusceptible of pleasure, had not yet lost the modesty which is inherent in every woman of delicacy, and therefore concealed h seclinp s from
+O
+her lover with So much care, ‘ that he was not able to discover the share he had of her regard. .There was also. a little finesse in this behaviour of hers;. for,
+*
+4
+AAVL

+visor, as She had set her heart upon
+I II making her fortune, as west as pleasing
+Ij her fancy, by marrying Mr, Lumley, i * * isle thought it quite necessary to be upon the refervefometimes, lest he might imagine she was to, be gained Tipon much cheaper terms.
+In Consequence of III this prudent i reserve in fanny’s beha ’
+|| wiour, Tom was obliged to leave Lunii ^
+O
+lay place, without being certain of what jre/?wished fo earnestly to know; not Choosing, st eager as he was to learn her sentiments relating to hirhfelf, to be altogether explicit on his fide.
+He talked, it is true, very warmly of love, but he had never, either direistly or indireduy, hinted a syllable about marriage: and it was his ssience with refpecfi: to mar 'i riage, which threw the Lady still more
+( upon her guard; which rendered her
+T more
+%
+4 _
+.
+97
+more discreet than Ihe would otherwise have been.
+§
+When Tom bade Fanny adieu, he took care that his parting words Should be uttered at her father’s house, and not at his.
+He expressed much concern at the Separation, and a kind of anxiety about finding her. as much affected by it.
+«
+She artfully enough replied --I have ho reason to suppose, Sir, that you will be affected by any change in. me When he warmly assured her shat a, change in her would give him considerable uneasmess, Ihe answered --‘‘ Tender Speeches alone will not be convincing to me..
+There is but onie way of con m of your Sincerity." vol. I. F ^ ife!;, ■.
+!: |:; r!|s; !j
+'iml! ‘ "
+I I!
+i|j:. tike journey'to Lonbon.
+I ill ^
+Illi He. understood her'perfeclly; but as ill it was not then convenient, or indeed pro!
+! ^ • d i I
+Ijl, i Ij!’'!
+ill per for him, to give her the conviction jl j ^ *
+III she wanted in her own way, he pretended
+I ‘ijiiiliii!
+I
+III not to comprehend what she could, with
+\jlij -■
+II I no shrt of delkacy, .explain.
+They
+III Hi!
+Ill
+li; parted, therefore, greatly distatisfied
+|| j h /
+LI with each other.
+Charles, however, at bis departure;, made many protestations of tenderness, which, though not quite Satisfaftory, ■ were fushcient to induce her to believe that she deeply engaged I Fis thoughts.
+With this consolation i j she was forced to be content; and tolerably content she was with it, as her sister had not been half fo much encouraged to imagine herself beloved by I the Captain..
+I Molly was not near fo amiable as f^nyr --Many connoisseurs in beauty * reckoned m * * ♦ ft
+, gg reckoned .her the handfomell: of the two;
 i
 but the pride, vanity, ambition and relueffnefs which She inherited from her mother, rendered her personal charms I